Athari/YaLinqo/readme.md

 Implemented methods
 ===================

 Some methods had to be renamed, because their names are reserved keywords.
-Original methods names are given in parenthesis.
+Original methods names are given in parentheses.

 * **Generation**: cycle, emptyEnum (empty), from, generate, toInfinity, toNegativeInfinity, matches, returnEnum (return), range, rangeDown, rangeTo, repeat, split;
 * **Projection and filtering**: cast, ofType, select, selectMany, where;